-This is for anybody who doesn't love themselves.
+This is for anybody who doesn't love who they are.

 While the world tends to avoid the unpleasant parts of human existence; I illuminate them with this project.

-This project celebrates all of the strengths you can find in hardship.
-It reveals the secret struggles of everyday people around us and enlightens those who aren't aware of these struggles about the pain these people carry with them daily.
-It explains why people behave the way they do, how human suffering can change a persons behavior, and how that suffering can shape their sense of self.
+This project celebrates all of the strengths you can find within hardship.
+It explores these themes of existence I've mentioned through sociological and psychologically infused interviews.
+It reveals the secret struggles of everyday people around us and it enlightens the pain of the not so spoken of struggles of it's participants.
+It explains why people behave the way they do, how human suffering can change a persons behavior, and how that suffering can shape their identity.
 My heart has always ached for those who suffer like I have.
 I've always had to be patient with those who suffer because I was raised by those people.
 My entire family has suffered from addiction, mental illness, grief, poverty, and toxic shame for how they've coped.
 In a world where mental health services are only offered to those with the resources to obtain them.
 I am hoping that this project will create empathy within those who cast judgement upon the suffering.

 Through visual imagery of the nude body, in it's most natural state, I hope to draw people in with this common denominator.
 I don't chose my participants based on beauty standards or sexual prowess; I chose them based on how much they've struggled and how much they have not.
 To illustrate how people suffer differently based on race, gender, class status, sexuality, geographical location, and ability.